Global Master of Science in Business Analytics (MSBA)

 Please register below to receive program brochure and connect with a program advisor.

 This program will provide the students with the analytical and leadership skills to master the use of data to improve and apply strategic business decisions.
 For over 25 years, the Richard DeVos Graduate School of Management at Northwood University has prepared students for success as global business leaders.
 DeVos students develop critical thinking skills through problem-solving and collaboration rather than lectures and memorization.
 Our faculty have real industry experience that they use to guide class discussions and real-world case studies.

-The Global MSBA program has been intentionally designed as a flexible program to accommodate people in the workforce currently with full-time careers but who wish to transition to a career in the US.
-It is a robust and comprehensive program that spreads across 10 courses (mix of online and in the classroom) and can be completed in 24 months.
-The MSBA program will equip you with the tools required to leverage the fast-moving flow of information across industries in global business setups, and help you drive better business results to address present and future business challenges.
+The Global MSBA is a robust and comprehensive program that will equip you with the tools required to leverage the fast-moving flow of information across industries in global business setups.
+It will help you drive better business results to address present and future business challenges.
 The extensive curriculum will prepare you to influence critical decision-making in industries such as government and public sector services, sports, hospitality, energy, banking and financial services, insurance, agriculture and farming, entertainment, communications and media, retail and wholesale trade, transportation, and education among others.
 You will become adept in the best practices needed in today’s business environment including;

 Some of the most popular and key courses: